Article

 Eystein Thanisch

-Eystein Thanisch is a Software Developer with Arthur D. Little’s (ADL’s) UK Digital Problem Solving practice.
+Eystein Thanisch is a Technology Analyst with ADL Catalyst.
 He enjoys ambitious projects that involve connecting heterogeneous data sets to yield insights into complex, real-world problems and believes in uniting depth of knowledge with technical excellence to build things of real value.
-Dr. Thanisch is also interested in techniques from natural language processing and beyond for extracting… Read More
+Dr. Thanisch is also interested in techniques from natural language processing and beyond for extracting structured data from texts.
+Prior to joining ADL, he… Read More